 Having the right insurance can help lower your out-of-pocket costs.

-- Homeowner's insurance can cover damage to your home or personal property due to a variety of mishaps. - Renter's insurance can reimburse you for the loss of your own belongings when you don't own the residence yourself. - Flood insurance If you're in a flood zone, find out if your policy covers floods or if you need additional coverage.
-If you don't live in a flood zone, it might be worth checking flood insurance rates and coverage, just in case. - Auto insurance can protect you from expenses related to road accidents and other types of damage, such as having a tree fall on your parked car.
+Homeowner's insurance can cover damage to your home or personal property due to a variety of mishaps, and renter's insurance can reimburse you for the loss of your own belongings when you don't own the residence yourself.
+If you're in a flood zone, find out if your policy covers floods or if you need additional coverage.
+If you don't live in a flood zone, it might be worth checking flood insurance rates and coverage, just in case.
+Don't forget auto insurance, as well, to protect you from expenses related to road accidents and other types of damage, such as having a tree fall on your parked car.